buildbotics/tpl-docs/TextLibrary.md

 * UseFont: character height must be greater than zero" - The height specified was less than or equal to zero.
 * UseFont: Invalid character spacing - The character spacing that was provided was not a number.
 * UseFont: Invalid word spacing - The word spacing that was provided was not a number.
-* UseFont: Invalid line spacing - The line spacing that was provided was not a number.
+* UseFont: Invalid line spacing - The line spacing factor that was provided was not a number.
+* UseFont: justify string not recognized - The value string provided for justify was not "LEFT", "CENTER", or "RIGHT".

 [Back to Table of Contents](#Table of Contents)

 ###GetTextPaths(T) <a name = 'GetTextPaths' />
 ####Description
-GetTextPaths(T) accepts a single argument T that contains a text string and a cursor position and returns the paths required to cut the text at that cursor location.
+GetTextPaths(T) accepts a single argument T that contains a text string and returns the paths required to cut the text.
 GetTextPaths can accept strings ranging from a single character to multiple lines.
 GetTextPaths uses the properties specified in the most recent UseFont(F) command to determine the font, character size, line spacing, word spacing and character spacing.

 ####Examples
 These examples assume that the UseFont(F) command was previously called and the Text Library has been loaded into f using the require command.

-The following example shows how to use GetTextPaths(T) for a single character, 'R' at position {X: 0, Y: 0}..
+The following example shows how to use GetTextPaths(T) for a single character, 'R'.
 ```
-var T = { text: "R", cursor: {X: 0, Y: 0}};
+var T = { text: "R"};
 f.GetTextPaths(T);
 ```